App version: 0.1.0

 Does Refinancing Hurt Your Credit?

-Refinancing your car loan may temporarily lower your credit score.
-As you shop for new loans and look for the best rate, each lender you apply to will make a hard inquiry as they pull your credit score.
+Refinancing your car loan may temporarily lower your credit scores.
+As you shop for new loans and look for the best rate, each lender you submit an application with will typically make a hard inquiry as they pull your credit score.
 Your credit report keeps track of hard inquiries, which can cause your score to dip for a short period.
 That said, typically multiple hard inquiries in a short period of time are not cumulative in the effect they have on your score.
-Accepting a new loan offer may lower your score as well.
-This may sound counterintuitive, but there’s a reason for it: When borrowers apply for and take on new debt, they’re more likely to miss payments.
-But with a few months’ worth of on-time payments under their belts, borrowers can expect their credit scores to return to normal or improve.

 How Long Should You Wait to Refinance an Auto Loan?